- MySQLi Tutorial

 [mysqld] datadir = /var/lib/mysql socket = /var/lib/mysql/mysql.sock [mysql.server] user = mysql basedir = /var/lib [safe_mysqld] err-log = /var/log/mysqld.log pid-file = /var/run/mysqld/mysqld.pid

-Here is the list of important MySQLi commands, which you will use time to time to work with MySQL database −
+Here is the list of the important MySQL commands, which you will use time to time to work with MySQL database −

-USE Databasename − This will be used to select a particular database in MySQLi workarea.
+USE Databasename − This will be used to select a database in the MySQL workarea.

-SHOW DATABASES − Lists the databases that are accessible by the MySQLi DBMS.
+SHOW DATABASES − Lists out the databases that are accessible by the MySQL DBMS.

 SHOW TABLES − Shows the tables in the database once a database has been selected with the use command.